 The adrenaline bridge is a sky bridge made from wooden planks tied together with a rope.
 It’s shaky and scary at first, but try to distract the mind with the scenery while crossing.

 In no time, visitors will get to the other side.
 Other activities to do are the zip-line, spider web (rope-climbing), and the death swing (a swing in a cliff-side).

-Facilities at Kalibiru National Park are pretty basic, such as toilets and parking space.
+Facilities at Kalibiru National Park are pretty basic, such as toilets and parking spaces.
 There is a free WiFi service near the entrance.
 Food vendors are plenty, so no need to worry about running out of food supplies.
 For accommodation, there are plenty of hostels and guesthouses in the village nearby.
-Rate is as cheap as Rp120.000 per night.
+The rate is as cheap as Rp120.000 per night.

 How To Get To Kalibiru National Park